-These tasty and colorful Rustic Chicken Salad Stuffed Tomatoes are a healthy option for a brunch, luncheon or dinner.
+These tasty and colorful Rustic Chicken Salad Stuffed Tomatoes are a healthy option for a brunch, luncheon, or dinner.
 They do not require any cooking or baking time and are quick and easy to assemble.
 They are also easy to make gluten-free!

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com

-As many of you know by now, I am on a gluten-free, soy-free, dairy-free and corn-free diet.
+As many of you know by now, I am on a gluten-free, soy-free, dairy-free, and corn-free diet.
 Not by choice mind you, but because I have either food allergies or intolerances to certain foodstuff.
 That’s why in order to meet my dietary restrictions I will often modify recipes or create my own.

 This recipe is free of gluten, soy, dairy, and corn.

-I personally use Spectrum Canola Mayonnaise because it is made from all natural ingredients and is gluten-free.
+I personally use Spectrum Canola Mayonnaise because it is made from all-natural ingredients and is gluten-free.

 Another quality product that I also highly recommend is Primal Kitchen Avocado Oil Mayonnaise.
-It is also made from all natural ingredients, is gluten-free, sugar-free, primal and paleo, dairy-free, and soy and canola free.
+It is also made from all-natural ingredients, is gluten-free, sugar-free, primal and paleo, dairy-free, and soy and canola free.

 There are several options when it comes to your selection of chicken.
 Feel free to use a rotisserie, baked, broiled or canned chicken.

 In the video, you may notice that I have chopped onion in a small bowl.
 Since I am allergic to onions and garlic, I purposely left it out of my mixture.
-However, I do encourage you to add a couple tablespoons of chopped onion to your chicken salad.
+However, I do encourage you to add a couple of tablespoons of chopped onion to your chicken salad.

 Fresh garden ripe tomatoes are always the best.
 However since I made this recipe during the off-season, I purchased tomatoes at the grocery store.